tomin-apps/countryquiz/README.md

 --------------
 Known issues:

-- Map is not clipped correctly when switching between ambiences during Map quiz.
 - Hiding window when Quiz is about to start or continue breaks quiz.
 - Score graph subpage is missing busy indicator.